Explore the differences between AI-driven and manual scalping in crypto trading to find the approach that best suits your style and goals.

 Tips for Refining Your Scalping Strategy

-• Use the right tools: Platforms like LuxAlgo can support both AI-based and manual trading methods, giving you more options.
+- Use the right tools: LuxAlgo provides indicators and AI Backtesting to support both AI-based and manual methods.

 The best strategy is one that strikes the right balance between speed, accuracy, and adaptability.
 Whether you go with AI tools, manual techniques, or a mix of both, staying flexible and informed will help you navigate the fast-changing cryptocurrency market effectively.